 - A. CBC Landscape Panel: Should be planted with two tree species for the entire length of the CBC (see Graphic 12).
 Given the length of the Hybla Valley-Gum Springs CBC, a distinct pair of species should be planted in the blocks surrounding each of the three BRT stations in the CBC.
-Tree planting should adhere to the following: - i.
-The following tree species were chosen for their ability to withstand the environmental challenges of Richmond Highway and for the height of their canopies (in order to minimize conflicts between tree branches and trucks, buses, and bicyclists traveling the right-of-way).
-The recommended species include large, urban shade trees as well as wet-tolerant species for areas adjacent to waterways or with a high water table (e.g., North Gateway, Hybla Valley-Gum Springs, and Woodlawn) - ii.
+Tree planting should adhere to the following: - Tree species were chosen for their ability to withstand the environmental challenges of Richmond Highway and for the height of their canopies (in order to minimize conflicts between tree branches and trucks, buses, and bicyclists traveling the right-of-way).
+All species should be large, deciduous shade trees

+(Category III or IV) to match the scale of the Richmond Highway Transit Boulevard and its streetscape.
+The recommended species include wet-tolerant species for areas adjacent to waterways or with a high water table (e.g., North Gateway, Hybla Valley-Gum Springs, and Woodlawn)

+- ii.
 Suggested species for each CBC are listed in Table 4 and include the following: - a.
 North Gateway: Bald Cypress and Swamp White Oak - b.
-Penn Daw: Butternut Hickory and Chestnut Oak - c.
-Beacon/Groveton: White Oak and Shagbark Hickory - d.
-Hybla Valley-Gum Springs (North): White Oak and Hackberry - e.
-Hybla Valley-Gum Springs (Central): Black Gum and Southern Red Oak - f.
-Hybla Valley-Gum Springs (South): Swamp Chestnut Oak and Sweetgum - g.
-South County: Northern Red Oak and Kentucky Coffee Tree - h.
-Woodlawn: Bald Cypress and Swamp White Oak.
+Penn Daw: London Plane Tree and Princeton Elm - c.
+Beacon/Groveton: Shingle Oak and Kentucky Coffeetree - d.
+Hybla Valley-Gum Springs (North): Swamp Chestnut Oak and Southern Red Oak - e.
+Hybla Valley-Gum Springs (Central): Black Gum and Hackberry